Arts and Culture

 Art + Design, Art History, Art Education

 The Department of Communication Studies sponsors two annual events—a university-wide Public Speaking Competition and the Communication Studies Symposium; it also co-sponsors an annual Media and Culture fall lecture series with the Department of Electronic Media and Film and the Department of Mass Communication.
 The department offers workshops and seminars sponsored by Pi Kappa Delta, which serves as both an honor society in speech and debate and as the primary department student organization.
 The Public Communication Center, where students, staff, and faculty from across the university work with a public speaking coach to craft a class presentation, public speech, or advocacy project is also housed in the department.
-The department faculty and students regularly participate at annual conferences including the Maryland Communication Association, the Eastern Communication Association and the National Communication Association.
-Students are encouraged to participate in department-run Study Abroad programs in Amsterdam and Scotland.
+The department faculty and students regularly participate at annual conferences including the Maryland Communication Association, the Eastern Communication Association, and the National Communication Association.
+Students are encouraged to participate in department-run Study Abroad and Away programs in Amsterdam and Scotland.

 The Department of Dance undergraduate programs offer professional dance training within the context of a comprehensive liberal arts education.
-Dance majors experience rigorous preparation, including extensive study in studio technique, choreographic studies, dance history and dance education.
+Dance majors experience rigorous preparation, including extensive study in studio technique, choreographic studies, dance history, and dance education.
 The department supports the performance and choreographic training of the B.F.A. major in yearly concerts: Inertia and Dance Majors Performance Project.
 These student works are mentored and often selected to represent TU at the American College Dance Festival each year.
 Student performance opportunities are supported by elective repertory and company courses each term, culminating in a formal production at Stephens Hall Theatre.
 Our two dance student organizations, Sigma Rho Delta and National Dance Honor Society for Dance Arts (NHSDA) Collegiate Program, support leadership training and community service opportunities.
 Guest artists regularly impact our curriculum.
 Opportunities to perform with VT Dance and Deep Vision Dance Company offer curriculum enhancement.

 Electronic Media & Film